Hydraulic Motor Assembly Line

 - Assembly Line Station No. 6

 For two specific motor variants, the operator attaches the motor to an overhead carrier.
 The motor is then removed from the pallet and transferred manually to the next station.

 At this station, the motors are leak tested by submerging them in water, and then the operator looks for leaks evidenced by air bubbles in the water.

 All motors are tested here based on the customer’s provided testing standards.

 Oil is drained from the product and the operator unloads the assembly from the motor carriage.

 - Assembly Line Finishing Station

-The installation and testing the potentiometer sensor one of the motors’ variants.
+The installation and testing of the potentiometer sensor are one of the motors’ variants.
 The operator completes the assembly of the motor as required and packages it as required, including greasing the upper and lower pivots of the steerable motors.